ndd21/PHYS281/docs/demo-error-checking.md

    error occurred before it in the code.
 Doing this iteratively allows you to home in on a problem.
    Remember to remove the print statement (unless they are generally useful) after debugging is complete.
- * use [Google](https://www.google.com)!
-Your problem is probably not unique, so someone else may have come across it before and asked the internet.
+ * Use [Google](https://www.google.com)!
+Your problem is probably not unique, so someone else may have come across it before and asked "the internet".
 Sometimes you can just cut and paste an error or part of an error into Google, but other times you will have to think a bit about how to phrase your query with some context.
 You will learn to hone your [Google-fu](https://en.wiktionary.org/wiki/Google-fu) and pose better questions.
- * use [StackOverflow](https://stackoverflow.com/).
+ * Use [StackOverflow](https://stackoverflow.com/).
 This a dedicated question and answer site for coding issues and many Google queries will point you to this site.
-If asking questions on this site they should be specific and if possible include a short reproducible snippet of code that replicates you problem. **Do not** use StackOverflow to try and get the answer to your assignments. **Do not** post questions containing very large chunks of code with ambiguous requests like "Why does my code not work?".
+If asking questions on this site they should be specific and if possible include a short reproducible snippet of code that replicates your problem. **Do not** use StackOverflow to try and get the answer to your assignments. **Do not** post questions containing very large chunks of code with ambiguous requests like "Why does my code not work?".
 Be aware, StackOverflow is a community of volunteers, and some members are more courteous than others!